Step7750/BetterBuyOrders/README.md

 v1.3.1
 * Changes injection timings in order to prevent waiting for the item id on pages with no items

+v1.3.2
+* The "Activity Feed" on commodity items now reflects the currency selected

 #Suggestions/Bugs

 Are you encountering a bug or have a suggestion?
 Please use the available Github panel or contact me on <a href="http://steamcommunity.com/id/Step7750/">Steam</a>